SUNS-TIET/Famify/README.md

 ## How did we do it?

-AI chatbot used inside the FamPay App using GPT-3 (see GPT-3 branch).
-Fine-tuned to answer financial questions.
+AI chatbot used inside the FamPay App using GPT-3.
+Fine-tuned model made to answer financial questions.
 To ask questions about financial literacy, = Get expert financial guidance anytime, anywhere with our smart and friendly chatbot.
 Let's get started on securing your financial future together.